Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 How do I know if my roof has hail damage?

 Hail damage is often not visible from the ground.
-Signs include dented metal vents or gutters (visible from the ground), granules accumulating in downspout discharge, and bruised or cracked shingles (requires a roof-level inspection).
-The most reliable way to know is to have a licensed roofer inspect the roof after any hailstorm — most offer free storm inspection services.
+Signs include dented metal vents or gutters, granules accumulating in downspout discharge, and bruised or cracked shingles that require a roof-level inspection.
+The most reliable way to know is to have a licensed roofer inspect the roof after any hailstorm — most offer free storm inspections.

 Will my homeowner's insurance cover storm damage roof repair?